drishyatomar2904/OS-PRAC/README.md

 2. `pwd`: Shows you which directory you are currently in.

-3. `mkdir`: Makes a new directory (folder).
+3. `mkdir directory_name`: Makes a new directory (folder).

-4. `cd rt`: Changes into the "rt" directory.
+4. `cd rt`: For going into the "rt" directory made just now.

-5. `touch yt.txt`: Creates a new empty file called "yt.txt."
+5. `touch yt.txt`: Creates a new file called "yt.txt."

 6. `ls`: Lists the files and folders in the current directory.

-7. `nano yt.txt`: Tries to open the "yt.txt" file for editing (but nano is not available in this case).
+7. `nano yt.txt`: open the "yt.txt" file for editing.

-8. `cd..`: Tries to move up one directory, but there should be a space between `cd` and `..`.

 9. `touch mt.txt`: Creates a new empty file called "mt.txt."